 Michael Lurie is the Senior Vice President, Brand Strategy of Constellation Brands.
-Beginning with the company in 2005, he has served in a variety of different roles during Constellation Brands’ remarkable evolution to becoming a leading international wine, spirits & beer producer.
-An attorney by vocation, since the beginning of 2016, Michael has been based in Europe (now Zug, Switzerland) overseeing Constellation’s brand strategy initiatives for various premium products across the beer, wine & spirits spectrum.
+Beginning with the company in 2005, he has served in a variety of different roles during Constellation Brands’ remarkable evolution to becoming a leading international wine, spirits, and beer producer.
+An attorney by vocation, since the beginning of 2016, Michael has been based in Europe (now Zug, Switzerland) overseeing Constellation’s brand strategy initiatives for various premium products across the beer, wine, and spirits spectrum.
 Prior to this role, Michael Lurie served as General Counsel to Constellation’s beer business, based in Chicago, USA.
-Throughout his tenure, he has handled a wide range of Constellation’s wine, spirits & beer initiatives, including in both the US and international acquisition and distribution realms, and he has had extensive involvement with Constellation’s external affairs and corporate social responsibility activities.
+Throughout his tenure, he has handled a wide range of Constellation’s wine, spirits, and beer initiatives, including in both the US and international acquisition and distribution realms, and he has had extensive involvement with Constellation’s external affairs and corporate social responsibility activities.
 Earlier in his career, Mr. Lurie was a partner at a major commercial law firm in Chicago, and also served a two-year stint in Illinois state government.
 He is a graduate of Stanford University and the University of San Diego School of Law.

 Ignacio Sánchez Recarte